SBakerMmu/software-design/README.md

 ## Build

 To build the website locally run`.\buildsite.ps from the project root directory.
+The website port mapping can be changed in the script if necessary.